Your subdomain strategy could be seriously harming your SEO

 3) International site and domain conflict

-Here we talk about subdomain conflict and how a legacy strategy of subdomains could seriously be damaging your SEO performance, where the Subdomain area of the site is conflicting with the root domain or indeed other subdomains.
+Here we talk about subdomain cannibalisation and how a legacy strategy of subdomains could seriously be damaging your SEO performance, where the Subdomain area of the site is conflicting with the root domain or indeed other subdomains.
 Only Pi Datametrics SEO Platform can clearly identify these issues.

 Let’s go through the reasons behind using subdomains and the possible issues they create in terms of SEO.

 Ok firstly we need to explain what a subdomain is: A URL structure can be based on subdomains or subdirectories stemming from the root domain.
 A subdomain is a part of another major domain (root).

 So if the root domain is: http://example.com and people at this business decide they want to have a “News” section they have three basic choices, Should i have a Subdirectory, subdomain or an entirely new site?